mldbai/mldb/Building.md

   whether to do extra type checking of row scopes.
 Setting to 1 will do so, at the expense of slightly slower code.
 It may be helpful in debugging of segmentation faults.
+* `MLDB_DEFAULT_PATH_OPTIMIZATION_LEVEL` controls how MLDB handles
+  optimized code-paths for specific situations.
+When set to 'always' (the default), optimized paths are always used when available.
+This leads to maximum speed.
+When set to 'never', the base (unoptimized) path is used.
+When set to 'sometimes', the optimized path is taken 50% of the time.
+This can be used when unit testing to ensure the equivalence of optimized and non-optimized versions of code and thus verify the correctness of the optimized versions.

 ## CUDA support